dotnet/designs/accepted/2021/runtime-security-mitigations.md

 Number of newer APIs such as `Memory<T>` and friends come with security risks that are not clearly communicated.

 We need to adopt a more holistic approach to unsafe features and APIs that we expose for public use.
-Developers need feedback so that they understand that they are using constructs that are unsafe and are [informed of the specific risks that come with using those APIs](https://github.com/dotnet/runtime/issues/41418).
+Developers need feedback so that they understand that [they are using constructs that are unsafe](https://github.com/dotnet/runtime/issues/31354) and are [informed of the specific risks that come with using those APIs](https://github.com/dotnet/runtime/issues/41418).
 Over time, we bias more to constructs and paradigms that are safe by default (possibly inspired by Rust).

+We have been often uncomfortable publicly exposing potentially dangerous APIs we use internally, e.g. [`ValueStringBuilder`](https://github.com/dotnet/runtime/issues/25587).
+We will continue to examine the balance of security against utility.
+The security risks of similar APIs can be mitigated by introducing new C# language features, by detecting [unsafe usage patterns via analyzers](https://github.com/dotnet/runtime/issues?q=label%3Acode-analyzer+label%3Asecurity) or by concealing the APIs in inherently dangerous namespaces such as `System.Runtime.CompilerServices` and `System.Runtime.InteropServices`.

 ## Object and Array Pooling

 `ArrayPool<T>` and other similar custom object pools are equivalent of the classic C malloc.
 Manual lifetime management traditionally suffers from use-after-free and double-free security vulnerabilities.
 Many years were spent on implementing diagnostics and mitigations of these vulnerabilities for malloc.

-We need to implement similar diagnostic and mitigation capabilities for `ArrayPool<T>` and friends.
+We need to implement [similar diagnostic and mitigation capabilities for `ArrayPool<T>`](https://github.com/dotnet/runtime/issues/7532) and friends.
 It is [not unusual](https://github.com/dotnet/corefx/pull/37270) to find security bugs caused by incorrect `ArrayPool<T>` use even in dotnet/runtime libraries.

-We are continually pushed to expose potentially dangerous APIs we use internally, e.g. ValueStringBuilder.
-Thus far we have simply said "we're not comfortable doing that", and we will continue to examine the balance of security against utility.
-If an API can be safe by default or the unsafe usage patterns can be detected by analyzers, it is more likely to be included.

 ## Secrets in Presence of GC Heap Compaction

 GC heap compaction can create a second copy of secrets stored in managed memory.
-It makes it impossible for an application to reliably clear in-memory secrets stored in managed memory after they are no longer used.
+It makes it difficult for an application to reliably clear in-memory secrets stored in managed memory after they are no longer used.

 We will introduce a GC feature that clears unused memory after GC heap compaction.
 Having the GC clear memory after compaction improves the security of applications for which heap dumps and in-memory probes are within their scope of threat. [dotnet/runtime#10480](https://github.com/dotnet/runtime/issues/10480) has more details.